 Pulmonaria foliage varies from plain-green, to all-silver to freckled and spotted.
 The linear shape of the leaves has earned the name of lungwort and they were thought to cure lung disease.
 They were grown in monastic gardens centuries ago for medicinal reasons.
 It was thought (under a 16th century system known as The Doctrine of Signatures) that the leaves resembled lungs.
 However there is no scientific evidence to support their medicinal use today.

-Related: how to plant a woodland patch in a small garden.
+Find out how to plant a woodland patch in a small garden

 Where to plant

 Pulmonarias are classic woodlanders and they enjoy dappled shade and humus-rich soil.
 They often resent dry conditions and many will go down with mildew if they become water stressed.
 However in most gardens they make ideal spring-flowering plants underneath deciduous shrubs or trees.

 Visit the Saga Garden Centre for 165 spring bedding plants for just £12.99 with free P&P

 Pulmonarias are best deadheaded to discourage seedlings.
 They can be given a thorough haircut at the same time.
 Water them well and give them a slow-release fertiliser (like blood, fish and bone) within 10 days they will produce new foliage.
 Hard weather can make the leaves look ragged so a late-February or early March tidy up helps.

 Divide after flowering if needed.
 Lift the plant and choose new bits of stem complete with roots.
 Discard old woody stems, and pot up the good pieces into soil-based John Innes number 3 compost mixed with grit.
 Plant out once fully rooted and keep watered.

 Use among other robust woodlanders and spring bulbs.
 The blue-flowered forms highlight clear-yellows and Erythronium ‘Pagoda’ and yellow narcissi (like 'Jetfire') would make good companions.